-CASES OF DISCRETIONARY APPLICATION OF MEASURES

-The Authority shall have powers to take the following measures in the event of any breach of the obligations laid down in the AIFCD: issue an official warning to investment firms, to executive employees and owners of investment firms, in particular, in the event of any infringement of or non-compliance with the relevant statutory provisions, internal policies prescribed in AIFCD and the Authority's resolution for compliance with the said provisions, or - if necessary - shall order compliance within the prescribed deadline; shall instruct an investment firm to draw up a reorganization plan within the prescribed deadline and to submit it to the Authority, as well as order an investment firm to disclose specific data or information, and may apply the measure according to Paragraph 1.
-B) (Paragraphs a), f), g) and t) of Subsection (1) of Section 164 of AIFCD)
+~ ~ CASES OF MANDATORY APPLICATION OF MEASURES BASED AND CASES OF DISCRETIONARY SUPERVISORY REVIEW AND EVALUATION APPLICATION OF MEASURES 1 Based on supervisory review and evaluation The Authority shall have powers to The legal title of the measures (Section 163 of AIFCD) take the following measures in the If, according to the findings of the supervisory review and evaluation, event of any breach of the obligations the economic value of an investment firm (assets and liabilities, off- laid down in the AIFCD: issue an balance-sheet items, net cash flow at current value) declines by more official warning to investment firms, than twenty percent of its own funds as a result of the change in to executive employees and owners interest rates as specified in Paragraph i) of Subsection (2) of Section of investment firms, in particular, in 162, relative to its economic value calculated without the effects of the event of any infringement of or the interest rate changes, the Authority shall take the measures non-compliance with the relevant necessary. statutory provisions, internal policies prescribed in AIFCD and the Adequate measures Authority's resolution for compliance The Authority orders the investment firm to comply with the additional with the said provisions, or - if capital requirement prescribed under Subsection (5) of Section 105; necessary - shall order compliance however, the additional capital requirement of the investment firm may within the prescribed deadline; shall not be higher than double that of the capital requirement specified in instruct an investment firm to draw Subsection (2) of Section 105 (Paragraph t) of Subsection (1) of up a reorganization plan within the Section 164 of AIFCD) prescribed deadline and to submit it When applying the above measure, the Authority shall consider the to the Authority, as well as order an following aspects in determining the extent of the additional capital investment firm to disclose specific requirement: data or information, and may apply - the qualitative and quantitative aspects of the internal capital the measure according to Paragraph adequacy assessment process of the investment firm, 1.
+B) (Paragraphs a), $f$ ), $g$ ) and $t$ ) of - the adequacy of the governance and risk management systems Subsection (1) of Section 164 of of the investment firm, and AIFCD) - the results of the supervisory review carried out at the investment firm.
+(Subsection (4) of Section 164 of AIFCD)

 In the case of the joint risk assessment and decision (JRAD) which regulates the review of international groups of institutions, the SREP is concluded by a joint decision on Pillar 2 capital adequacy by the consolidating supervisor issued with the consensus of the college members.
-The joint decision comes into force directly in the form accepted under the legal system of the given "home" supervisory country under the jurisdiction of the national supervisory authorities affected provided the joint decision is taken within four months of submitting to the supervisors the report which was drawn up by the consolidating supervisor and which contains group level risk assessment.
+The joint decision comes into force directly in the form accepted under the legal system of the given ,,home" supervisory country under the jurisdiction of the national supervisory authorities affected provided the joint decision is taken within four months of submitting to the supervisors the report which was drawn up by the consolidating supervisor and which contains group level risk assessment.
 Additionally, a prudential letter is sent by the consolidating supervisor to the top management of the banking group and by the partner supervisors concerned to the associated companies under their competence in which letter information is provided about the results of the joint risk assessment, about the prescribed minimum level of regulatory capital and about the relevant risk mitigating measures.